 However, when this debt becomes unmanageable, this can lead to sharp decreases in the stock price, if not bankruptcy.
 Therefore, we want to be investing in businesses that are not taking on too much debt, which is a sign of competent management.

 After you find these ratios, the best practice is to compare it to other similar companies or the industry average, and then see where it stands.
-Afterwards, you would use your previous qualitative company management analysis to determine whether you'd want to invest in this company.
+Afterwards, you would use your previous qualitative company management analysis to determine whether you'd want to invest in the company.

 Although not straightforward, attempting to evaluate a company's management will provide you with a better understanding of how the company has grown, what it's currently doing to grow, and what the growth outlook is for the future.
-Much of this also cannot be determine by just looking through numbers on a financial statement.
+Much of this also cannot be determined by just looking through numbers on a financial statement.